The best hotels in Ayia Napa

 Don't chase the highest number without checking what category it's in.
 A 9.1 at Olympic Lagoon Resort is a resort experience at $265-380/night.
 A 7.6 at Margarita is coffee and a walk to the beach for $65-95.
 Both can be exactly right depending on your trip.

-Ayia Napa's best neighborhoods
+Ayia Napa's best hotel regions

 Nissi Beach and Makronissos are where you want to be.
 Staying near the Town Centre saves money but costs you in noise and a genuine beach experience.